FeedFoodie/feedfoodie.github.io/LCS/index.md

 Chronicles of the Demon Faction Side Story:

+The Heavenly Demon Divine Cult, home to the demonic murim, is synonymous with fear itself.

+However, the cult leader suddenly died without naming a successor.
+The Divine Cult falls into a brutal power struggle, and the Violet Lightning Divine Demon Jo Baekcheon seizes the throne.
+Unfortunately, his inability to rule wisely ushers in an era of tyranny, plunging the Divine Cult into yet another era of chaos.

+It was in this era that the one absolute being who would later be revered as the Light began turning the wheel of fate bestowed upon him.

-This is the tale of Lee Cheonsang, a rebel against the old era's tyranny and the Ninth Generation Heavenly Demon who would open the door to a new era.
+This is the story of Lee Cheonsang, a rebel against the old era's tyranny and the Ninth Generation Heavenly Demon who would open the door to a new era.

 ## Raws